TongTY/Individual-Project/README.md

     1.2 'subPairs.java' is the code for find out the subset for each tag with high frequency.
  3. 'Final_Presentation'.
     1.1 The 'subGraph' is one example of all sub-graphs.

+    (18/05)
+1. Under 'Final_Presentation':<br />
+   1.1 LinkWithColor.png shows the final version of the whole graph which will be displayed on the homepage.<br />